raspberrypilearning/hardware-guide/quickstart.md

-# Raspberry Pi Quick Start Guide
+# Raspberry Pi Hardware Setup

 Got a Raspberry Pi?
 Great: let's get started by making sure you have all the cables and accessories before plugging them all in.